dfki-ric/docker_image_development/doc/010_Setup_Docker.md

 # Docker

+If soemone already prapared a clone of the docker_image_development repo for your project, you can also follow the (quick start howto)[010_Quick_Start]

 You need Docker Version > 19.03, it should be available from the OS repositories (Ubuntu: sudo apt install docker.io)

 ### Restart and convenience